MooKorea/SVCloud-Image-Annotator-Website-Test/README.md

 ![Workgroup](images/4_workgroup_7.png)

-After selecting or creating your workgroup, SVAnnotator will return to the ready screen.
+After selecting or creating your workgroup, SVCA will return to the ready screen.
 However, the ready message has changed and new menu options are now available:

 ![Menu2](images/5_menu_connected.png)

 ### Support or Contact

-Having trouble with SVAnnotator?
+Having trouble with SVCA?
 Please contact us at help@genvisis.org for assistance.
 If possible, please attach the most recent log file to your email.

 Logs are located:
- - on Windows computers at %LocalAppData%/sv-image-annotator/app/logs/
+ - on Windows computers at `%LocalAppData%/sv-image-annotator/app/logs/`
+    (this location can be changed in the `File` menu)

+### Changelog

+#### v2.6.0
+ - Add icon to all windows
+ - Add sample/sv delete
+ - Add hide by annotation menu
+ - Update menu labels and structure
+ - Update delete dialog message